 1. If your child is subject to a school attendance order which is issued when the local authority is unsatisfied with the education being provided at home.

-2. If your child has special needs you will need to be granted permission by your Local Authority to home educate.
+2. If your child has special needs and already attends a special school you will need to be granted permission by your Local Authority to home educate.

-Any refusal must give valid and specific reasons and can be challenged in court if deemed unfair.
+Any refusal by the LA must give valid and specific reasons and can be challenged in court if deemed unfair.

 What do I need to do to start home schooling my child?

-You under no obligation to justify your decision or detail how you will go about educating your child but you can do if you want to.
+You’re under no obligation to justify your decision or detail how you will go about educating your child.

 Can I home school if my ex-partner objects?